In the fight to stop human trafficking, data coupled with innovative technology has proved to be a formidable weapon.

-More red flags in Africa
+Red flags in Africa

 In the southeastern part of Africa, a family with two fifth-grade boys was living in extreme poverty.
 The entire area had been affected, and this family was not the only one going hungry.
-The parents were desperate to provide for their children, so when a middle-aged man named Thambo* approached them and offered their boys seasonal farming work, the parents readily accepted the generous opportunity.
-Shortly after, Thambo and the two young boys set out on their journey.
+The parents were desperate to provide for their children, so when a middle-aged man named Thambo* approached them and offered their two boys seasonal farming work, the parents readily accepted the generous opportunity.
+Shortly after, Thambo and the young boys set out on their journey.

 In addition, we employ machine learning, a cutting-edge form of artificial intelligence, to weight the flags.
-Because of this technology, transit monitors know which red flags are indicative of a high risk of trafficking and which ones simply warrant further investigation.
+Because of this technology, our transit monitors know which red flags are indicative of a high risk of trafficking and which ones simply warrant further investigation.
 They also know which red flags are most relevant to the different parts of the world where we work.